ipbl-oit-siit/image_recognition/drone_programming/README.md

 - This practice ensures that your loops remain completely responsive during flight.
 It allows you to verify that an emergency touchdown is triggered instantly at any millisecond via either the 'q' key in the video window or Ctrl+C in the terminal.

 #### :o:Practice[hover_and_failsafe_test]
-- Now let's reuse the exact same `DetectionTimer` class to track flight mission durations.
-We will execute a 5-second hover mission while verifying that emergency interrupts (`q` or `Ctrl+C`) function instantly during active processing.
+- Now let's reuse the exact same `DetectionTimer` class to track flight mission durations. **The drone will remain securely on the ground until you manually press the `f` key.** Once airborne, it will execute a 5-second hover mission.
 - Save the following sample code as a python file, and execute it. (`C:\oit\py26\ipbl\hula_hover_test.py`)
 - `hula_hover_test.py`
     ```python